-Since this correlation arises from natural causal function, it must include whatever reality, fundamental or emergent, the qualities of mass and spatial placement entail and their measures.
+Since this correlation arises from natural causal function, it must include whatever reality, fundamental or emergent, the semantics of the qualities of mass and spatial placement entail and their measures.

 Figure 2.
-In an interaction with a system Q, P transitions into state S, designated as $S_P$ . $S_P$ is then said to correlate with precursor causal states of interacting systems including its own prior state $X_P$ .
+In an interaction with system Q, P transitions into state S, designated as $S_P$ . $S_P$ is then said to correlate with precursor causal states of interacting systems, including its own prior state $X_P$ .

 A qualitative character can be thought of as an abstraction of a class or parametric space.
-The value on RHS includes positive correlation with causally permissible limits of (M,R) in reality and negative correlation with the rest of space as briefed below.
-Here, R denotes a composite of temporal relation of Q's placement to P. While a positive correlation indicates a possible range of values or configurations for precursor states in reality that may result in $S_P$ , a negative correlation indicates forbidden values for precursor states [1].
+The value on the RHS includes a positive correlation with causally permissible limits of (M,R) in reality and a negative correlation with the rest of the space, as briefed below.
+Here, R denotes a composite of the temporal relation of Q's placement to P. While a positive correlation indicates a possible range of values or configurations for precursor states in reality that may result in $S_P$ , a negative correlation indicates forbidden values for precursor states[1].
+This is how the semantic values are grounded in the causal function as covered by the laws advanced in[1] and summarized below.